Artichoke Party #12

 Invite backstory:

-We brought back the ‘every invite is unique’ idea by manually adding the flying dirt at the base of the artichoke from the replanting effort.
+We brought back the ‘every invite is unique’ idea by manually adding the flying dirt from the replanting effort at the base of the artichoke.

-If you look closely, you can see a profile o the space needle embedded in one of the Artichoke Lady’s leafs to celebrate our move to Seattle.
+If you look closely, you can see a profile of the space needle embedded in one of the Artichoke Lady’s leafs to celebrate our move to Seattle.

 Party Highlights

-We did this party shortly after moving into our house so we didn’t have time to get a chef or rent the foosball court so we went old school.
-I cooked all the artichokes, we created a hilarious old-school way to play human foosball with PVC pipes, chalk stripes, lots of ‘on your honor’ plays and human ball retrievers (see video below).
+We did this party shortly after moving into our house so we didn’t have time to get a chef or rent the foosball game so we went old school.
+I cooked all the artichokes, my brother Tim helped me create a hilarious old-school way to play human foosball with PVC pipes, chalk stripes, lots of ‘on your honor’ plays and human ball retrievers (see video below).

-We also had a steep back yard and my buddy Dean Donovan loaned us his giant Slippery Slide and that worked great and has become a staple of the Seattle party.
+We also had a steep back yard and my buddy Dean Donovan loaned us his giant Slippery Slide which worked great and has become a staple of the Seattle party.
+See a cool slow motion video of my son’s ride (below).

-We had 80 folks show up to our inaugural Northwest party including Smartsheeters, neighbors, swimmers, homeschoolers and the kids friends.
-My college buddy John Mandella and his wife Karen were living in the area and made their first Artichoke Madness party
+We had 80 folks show up to our inaugural Northwest party including Smartsheeters, neighbors, swimmers, homeschoolers and the kids’ friends.
+My college buddy John Mandella and his wife Karen were living in the area and it was a treat to see them at their first Artichoke Madness party - Karen turned out to be a fierce Human Foosball player.

 Old SChool Human Foosball